 - Upset stomach or throwing up.

 - This drug must be taken with another drug called ritonavir.
-If your child takes ritonavir capsules or liquid (solution), give this drug with or without meals.
-If your child takes ritonavir tablets, give this drug with meals.
+If you take ritonavir capsules or liquid (solution), take this drug with or without meals.
+If you take ritonavir tablets, take this drug with meals.

-- Do not give didanosine within 2 hours of this drug.
+- Do not take didanosine within 2 hours of this drug.

-- Talk with the doctor before you give your child other sources of vitamin E. This drug has vitamin E in it.
+- Talk with your doctor before you take other sources of vitamin E. This drug has vitamin E in it.

 - Store unopened containers in a refrigerator.
 Do not freeze.

 - Store at room temperature.
 Do not refrigerate or freeze.